mickeynp/combobulate/README.rst

 For example: your point is on a string; but it's also in a list; which is in a dictionary; which is in an expression statement; which is in a ``for``-loop; which is in a function, and so on.

-Because a *concrete syntax tree* is so exacting and so detailed, it's hard for Combobulate to infer what you want to do with the same casual insouciance that commands that don't use a syntax tree: there are simply too many conflicting choices; and many of them are totally uninteresting.
+Because a *concrete syntax tree* is so exacting and so detailed, it's hard for Combobulate to infer what you want to do with the same casual insouciance of commands that don't use a syntax tree: there are simply too choices, and too many nodes.

-But Combobulate does not necessarily know that!
+You, the human, know which node you want -- but Combobulate does not necessarily know that!

-For best results, put your point at the *beginning* of the thing you want to interact with --- at least until you've gotten the hang of how Combobulate decides what it thinks you're asking for.
+So, for best results, put your point at the *beginning* of the thing you want to interact with --- at least until you've gotten the hang of how Combobulate decides what it thinks you're asking for.

-Finally, note that any command that edits your code is at best at "best guess" effort.
-Carefully scrutinize what Combobulate does.
+Finally, note that any command that edits your code is at best a "best guess" effort.
+Carefully scrutinize what Combobulate does after you invoke any command that edits.

 How do I install Combobulate?
 -----------------------------